meramsey/opencart-hardener/README.md

 ```

-Alternatively to disable the Whitelist IP only mode: Remove/comment out the deny all lines.
+Alternatively you can also disable the Whitelist IP only mode by removing/commenting out the deny all lines.
 See below excerpt for reference.
 This will allow you access.
 This will allow keep your customadmin link hidden but will not require you to have whitelisted IP's to access.
 ```
 #Custom Admin
 # ~Username/public_html/cooladmin99/.htaccess